JeffreyRiggle/my-site/content/blog/building-a-discord-bot/index.md

 ## Javascript is a weird language

-One thing I noticed when looking at this project that Javascript is a programming melting pot.
-In this project alone I see a interesting mix of functional and object oriented programming styles.
-All of my HTTP handling code and discord message processing code is written in a functional way.
-I cannot tell if that is because the libraries surrounding that promote that style of thinking or a creation of my own.
-However, where things get a bit more interesting is that for the action handling the composition of actions, their metadata, and associated actions had all been done in an object oriented way.
+This project reminds me that Javascript is a melting pot.
+In this project alone I see a interesting mix of functional and object oriented programming paradigms.
+The HTTP handling code and discord message processing code is written in a functional way.
+However, the composition of actions, their metadata, and associated actions was done in an object oriented manner.
 These actions even had a base class that handled the sending of messages back to channels.
 For these actions I could have just as easily used a series of functions without class but instead I decided to mix paradigms.
+I assume this difference is because libraries like Express take on a functional paradigm while I was thinking in an object oriented fashion.
+This caused the parts that are closer to the library to take on a more functional paradigm where I was more comfortable with an object oriented paradigm at the time.

 ## Rounding it out

-Once again in this project I build more than was required, supported more deployments than I needed to, and to top it all off once again I neglected to understand the ecosystem I was building on.
+Once again I build more than was required, supported more deployments than needed, and once again I neglected to understand the ecosystem.
 These problems appear to be all to common in these projects I have taken on.
-I also see where chasing the fad caused me issues later on.
-Having to continue to support my choice to use yarn or webpack created continued friction over time.
-As we close this chapter of Robit's development we prepare for a dive into the client that powered this server.
-This includes some learnings around electron and React.
+Also chasing fads caused me issues later on.
+Having to continue to support the choice to use yarn or webpack created continued friction over time.
+As we close out this chapter of Robit's development, we prepare for a dive into the client that powered this server.
+This will focus on learnings specific to Electron and React.